StockNews.com Begins Coverage on TherapeuticsMD (NASDAQ:TXMD)

-StockNews.com initiated coverage on shares of TherapeuticsMD (NASDAQ:TXMD – Free Report) in a research note released on Saturday morning.
+StockNews.com began coverage on shares of TherapeuticsMD (NASDAQ:TXMD – Free Report) in a report released on Friday.
 The brokerage issued a hold rating on the stock.

-Separately, Cantor Fitzgerald reissued a neutral rating on shares of TherapeuticsMD in a report on Thursday, August 17th.
+Separately, Cantor Fitzgerald reaffirmed a neutral rating on shares of TherapeuticsMD in a research report on Thursday, August 17th.

-TherapeuticsMD (NASDAQ:TXMD – Get Free Report) last issued its quarterly earnings results on Monday, August 14th.
-The company reported ($0.24) earnings per share for the quarter, missing the consensus estimate of ($0.07) by ($0.17).
+TherapeuticsMD (NASDAQ:TXMD – Get Free Report) last announced its earnings results on Monday, August 14th.
+The company reported ($0.24) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.07) by ($0.17).
+The business had revenue of $0.44 million during the quarter.
 TherapeuticsMD had a net margin of 61.23% and a return on equity of 232.35%.
-The firm had revenue of $0.44 million for the quarter.
-On average, sell-side analysts anticipate that TherapeuticsMD will post -0.75 EPS for the current fiscal year.
+Analysts predict that TherapeuticsMD will post -0.75 earnings per share for the current year.

 A number of hedge funds have recently bought and sold shares of TXMD.
-Goldman Sachs Group Inc. increased its position in TherapeuticsMD by 727.3% during the first quarter.
-Goldman Sachs Group Inc. now owns 2,860,361 shares of the company’s stock valued at $1,087,000 after acquiring an additional 2,514,618 shares during the last quarter.
-Renaissance Technologies LLC grew its holdings in shares of TherapeuticsMD by 243.5% in the first quarter.
-Renaissance Technologies LLC now owns 3,147,599 shares of the company’s stock worth $1,196,000 after purchasing an additional 2,231,301 shares during the last quarter.
-Royal Bank of Canada grew its holdings in shares of TherapeuticsMD by 688.1% in the first quarter.
-Royal Bank of Canada now owns 788,446 shares of the company’s stock worth $299,000 after purchasing an additional 688,399 shares during the last quarter.
-Tejara Capital Ltd bought a new position in shares of TherapeuticsMD in the fourth quarter worth about $1,774,000.
-Finally, Geode Capital Management LLC bought a new position in shares of TherapeuticsMD in the fourth quarter worth about $374,000.
-Institutional investors own 28.68% of the company’s stock.
+Clearline Capital LP boosted its holdings in shares of TherapeuticsMD by 8.6% in the 2nd quarter.
+Clearline Capital LP now owns 455,372 shares of the company’s stock worth $1,876,000 after buying an additional 35,947 shares during the last quarter.
+BlackRock Inc. increased its position in shares of TherapeuticsMD by 18.1% in the second quarter.
+BlackRock Inc. now owns 137,127 shares of the company’s stock worth $565,000 after purchasing an additional 20,995 shares during the last quarter.
+Tejara Capital Ltd increased its position in shares of TherapeuticsMD by 3.9% in the second quarter.
+Tejara Capital Ltd now owns 369,594 shares of the company’s stock worth $1,523,000 after purchasing an additional 13,915 shares during the last quarter.
+State Street Corp increased its position in shares of TherapeuticsMD by 13.6% in the first quarter.
+State Street Corp now owns 30,130 shares of the company’s stock worth $113,000 after purchasing an additional 3,600 shares during the last quarter.
+Finally, Geode Capital Management LLC boosted its stake in TherapeuticsMD by 22.2% in the first quarter.
+Geode Capital Management LLC now owns 81,781 shares of the company’s stock worth $307,000 after buying an additional 14,835 shares in the last quarter.
+28.68% of the stock is owned by hedge funds and other institutional investors.

 TherapeuticsMD Company Profile